abvenkat1502/WhatsUP_Development/README.md

-# WhatsUP_Development
+# WhatsUP_Developments
-This repository is to develop a chart application
+This repository is to develop a chart applications